 He could do two things: One, obtain the document*, which could prove that Peter's main accuser was telling lies and push for the case to be re-opened.
 Secondly, he could sue the Advertiser Newspaper and the TV Station; both were responsible for false reporting.
 The evidence, what is written in the court transcript, compared to what was written about it next day in the newspaper should not be difficult to obtain.

 * I have since obtained a copy of this document - it can be viewed in Book 7, Chapter 26!

 During May 2006 I spent approx. 14 hours, in total over five days, studying the transcript of the Peter Liddy trial.
 What I found was horrendous.
 The more I studied the case, the more it became clear that the allegations against the magistrate were far fetched and without substance.
 The people of Adelaide had not been told the full story.
 For instance, that the main accuser was a career criminal, who was promised a reduced jail term, if he testified against Peter Liddy.

 The characters of the alleged abuse victims was such that they lied to police and later in court on a number of occasions.
 Why the jury still believed their horror stories, knowing their background, I found incomprehensible.
-They completely ignored the testimony of a number of men, who had never seen any misbehaviour by the magistrate they labelled monster.
+They completely ignored the testimony of a number of men, who had never seen any misbehaviour by the magistrate, who was labelled a monster.

 This stuff up (and who knows, if drug money had not paid off some jurors?) highlighted the shortcomings of our 140-year-old jury system.
 I suggested a totally different system to that of 12 amateurs, who could easily be manipulated.